collective/collective.subscribablesections/README.txt

 the title and description will be exposed, to provide potential subscribers some information about what they're signing up for.

-    Change its title to "My Open Section" afterwards, or update the catalog because of issue #1.

 After marking the Folder as a Subscribable Section in this manner, an extra tab "Subscriptions" appears (next to "Sharing").
 Here you can view subscriptions and subscription requests for the Subscribable Section.